 Side note: I did a test on another cabinet first to see if I needed to prime these first, but ultimately decided it wasn’t necessary because this paint color had great coverage.

-I did use 2 coats of primer on the upper kitchen cabinets, followed by two coats of white paint.
+I used 2 coats of primer on the upper kitchen cabinets, followed by two coats of white paint.

 Only that didn’t happen because less than two weeks later we discovered a massive water leak in the ceiling due to cracks in our skylight.
 The upper cabinets had to come out so we could replace the ceiling panel, and that’s when I made the decision to go with my first gut instinct and repaint the lower cabinets black.